Moai-/panabsorbium/Notes.md

 If you want to take the long route and put this mod together yourself, you're in the right place.
 Some blind poking around may take place, as this tutorial roughly mirrors my own experience writing this mod.

 So, we have a problem.
 Our stockpiles are overflowing with silver and gold.
 We can't sell them, we can't make things out of them, and we can't throw them at goblins.
 "These piles of precious metals have got to go," uttered no one until Stonehearth entered Alpha.
-Because we don't have a scientific education or imagination, we'll go ahead and make a suit of armour out of them.
+Because we don't have a scientific education or imagination, we'll go ahead and make a suit of armor out of them.

 ### Tools and Setup